 Besides quinine, trepanation of the skull and potato, America natives introduced tobacco and smoking pipes to Europeans.

-Indians were very matter-of-fact and ingenious.
+Indians were extremely practical and ingenious.
 They could delight in smoking sitting near the fire.
-Then they invented pipe tomahawk which was very convenient, they could smoke and kill enemies with the help of this device.
+Then they invented pipe tomahawk which was extremely convenient, they could smoke and kill enemies with the help of this device.
 With the time smoking pipes spread all over the world.

 Pipe tobacco can be bought in several forms, which vary both in flavour (leading to many blends and opportunities for smokers to blend their own tobaccos) and in the physical shape and size to which the tobacco has been reduced.

-Most tobaccos resemble cigarette tobacco, but are substantially more moist and are cut much more coarsely.
-Too finely cut tobacco does not allow sufficient air to flow through the pipe, and overly dry tobacco burns too quickly with small flavour.
+Most tobaccos resemble cigarette tobacco, but are substantially more moist and are cut much more vulgarly.
+Too finely cut tobacco does not allow enough air to flow through the pipe, and overly dry tobacco burns too quickly with small flavour.
 Pipe tobacco must be kept in a humidor or an airtight container to keep from drying out.

 Some pipe tobaccos are cut into long narrow ribbons.
 Some are pressed into flat cakes which are sliced.
 Others are tightly wound into long ropes, then sliced into discs.
-Flake tobacco (sliced cakes or ropes) may be prepared in several traditions.
-Generally it is rubbed out with the fingers and palms until it is loose sufficient to pack.
+Flake tobacco (sliced cakes or ropes) may be prepared in several ways.
+Generally it is rubbed out with the fingers and palms until it is loose enough to pack.
 It can also be crumbled or simply folded and stuffed into a pipe.
-Some people also prefer to dice up very coarse tobaccos before using them, making them simpler to pack.
+Some public also prefer to dice up extremely coarse tobaccos before using them, making them simpler to pack.

 Native Americans smoked tobacco in pipes long before the arrival of Europeans.
 Tobacco was introduced to Europe from the Americas in the 16th century and spread around the world rapidly.